A large family from Fellheim in the Allgäu

 Bene16, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons

 Fellheim in the Allgäu.
 A small town on the trade route between Ulm and Memmingen.
-Jakob Rosenthal was born here in 1854, the youngest of nine children in a Jewish family.
+Jakob Rosenthal is born here in 1854, the youngest of nine children in a Jewish family.
 His mother, Dorlene, is the daughter of Fellheim butcher Samuel Bacharach.

 Colour photograph.
 Two-storey building with gabled roof, arched windows on the ground floor.